TWMJFinal

 He lived by the heavens the way others live by the seasons; his day began and ended at the sightline where earth met sky.
 This was his golden routine.

-The trappings of wealth that were evident in every orifice of our home, were ignored.
+The trappings of wealth that were evident in every orifice of our home were ignored.
 His devotion was to the slow, steady mathematics of the cosmos.
-From childhood, I had watched him trace arcs and shadows, heard him speak of the gnomon as though it were a friend.
-After years watching from the threshold of his life, I could name the Pleiades, trace Cassiopeia’s chair, and point out Auriga’s pentagon.
-Yet, I still kept to the borderlands of his knowledge.
+From childhood, I had watched him trace arcs and shadows, and heard him speak of the gnomon as though it were a friend.
+After years watching from the threshold of his life, as ‘Daddy's Star’, I could easily name the Pleiades, trace Cassiopeia’s chair, and point out Auriga’s pentagon.
+Yet I still kept to the borderlands of his knowledge.

 Day 1